miudacat/miudacat/README.md

 - I'm a sensitive and clingy person :c very, so pls if you feel annoyed SAY IT TO ME PLEASE!!

+- I CAN'T stand being ignored by people and friends, my mood will go down BAD if I feel like I'm being ignored (will go silent and hiding in somewhere/srs)

 - Not a fan of mw ships so I'd like to jokeship instead ;3

 - I love people, so I would be a lil bit weird when I joke or express my feeling pls don't hate me i'm afraid of being hated by people especially who I like and cool people D: